PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 At the Rust layer, callers compose cached `DemSliceInstance` values with `DemSliceRoundSchedule::from_instances`.
 Python exposes the same narrow path as opaque `DemSliceTemplate` values returned by `schedule.template(...)` and `DemSliceRoundSchedule.from_templates(...)`.
-The Python constructor currently uses identity detector/output mappings by default, accepts checked per-round GF(2) output routing tables, and supports checked global or per-stream spatial translations.
+The Python constructor requires an independent declaration of the assembled circuit's standard-output and tracked-Pauli schema.
+It rejects a cached model with different declarations and requires every template output to be routed into that schema or explicitly projected.
+It uses identity detector/output mappings by default, accepts checked per-round GF(2) output routing tables, and supports checked global or per-stream spatial translations.
 Templates expose their referenced local output IDs so callers do not need to guess the routing domain.
 Per-stream translation lets independently